baydounm/UKB-paper2-supplement/README.md

-This repository is for the manuscript entitled, *Helicobacter pylori sero-positivity, persistent infection burden and their association with brain volumetric and white matter integrity outcomes*,  which investigates the association of *Helicobacter pylori (Hp)* with dementia pathology and other neurodegenerative diseases.
+This repository is for the manuscript entitled, *Helicobacter pylori, persistent infection burden and structural brain imaging markers*,  which investigates the association of *Helicobacter pylori (Hp)* with dementia pathology and other neurodegenerative diseases.

 Below is the file structure of the repository.